kevimwe/DoingDataScienceCaseStudy1/Case_Study_Batch.md

 ### Conclusion

 In this report, we have explored Beers and Brewery data in the 51 US states.
-We broke our anlysis in 3 major chunks.
-1. We began by loading the `Beers` and `Breweries` datasets.
-Using exploratory analysis, we examined the structure of our data,and renamed several columns.
-2.
-Secondly we Merged our `cleaned` Beer and `Brewery` datasets, identified the number of missing variable and calculated the median `IBU` and `ABV` by State which we later plotted side by side bar charts for comparision.
-3. We finished by wrapping up our analysis by identifying the linear relationship between `ABV` and `IBU`.
+We began by loading the `Beers` and `Breweries` datasets.
+Using exploratory analysis, we examined the structure of our data, and cleaned our individual datasets.We then proceeded to merge our cleaned `Beer` and `Brewery` datasets, identified the number of missing variable and calculated the median `IBU` and `ABV` by State which we later plotted side by side bar charts for comparision.
+We finished by wrapping up our analysis by looking at the the linear relationship between `ABV` and `IBU`.
 As `ABV` increases to does `IBU` increase.
 We can conclude that International Bitterness Units of beers`IBU` is positively correlated to Alcohol by Volume of the beer `ABV`.

-#### session info
+### Session info

     sessionInfo()